-Improve Brain Function and Mild Cognitive Impairment in the Elderly with Tai Chi
+Improve Inflammation and Depression with Mild Cognitive Impairment with Mindfulness

 By John M. de Castro, Ph.D.

-So, improve brain function and mild cognitive impairment in the elderly with Tai Chi
+So, improve inflammation and depression with mild cognitive impairment with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies